TheresaLui/SelfHelpContent_v2/articles/supportTopicDescriptions/supporttopics_46c9bb77-3f94-f481-375c-911d8f0f9a0e.md

       "id": "e57f5ab2-c942-0644-2173-08ec3a8e4af5",
       "longDescription": "",
-      "shortDescription": "You are experiencing issues with samples and tutorials in Graph ", "searchTags": "issue regrading samples and tutorials in Graph", "category": "Configuration ",
+      "shortDescription": "You are experiencing issues with samples and tutorials in Graph ", "searchTags": "issue regarding samples and tutorials in Graph", "category": "Configuration ",
       "useInDiagnoseAndSolve": "true"
     },